 2. Trying to See Too Much

 While it’s great to plan ahead, you can also take this too far and try to cram too many sights into one day.
-You won’t be able to relax if you’re on a tight driving schedule, so give yourself plenty of time to make spontaneous stops or account for bad traffic.
+You won’t be able to relax if you’re on a tight driving schedule, so give yourself plenty of time to make spontaneous stops or account for bad traffic or weather issues.

 3. Driving an Impractical Car